 Computational Neuroscience Group

 A further interest is the neuronal substrate of learning and memory.
-One question we are addressing is how state-action sequences can be learned from an ongoing stream of synaptic inputs and a single delayed feedback signal2 .
+One question we are addressing is how state-action sequences can be learned from an ongoing stream of synaptic inputs and a single delayed feedback signal 2 .
 We also develop models of sensory processing and its interaction with cortical top-down signals.
 These explain experimental recordings from the visual cortex obtained while solving perceptual or classification tasks 3, 4 .

-- New article in Elife: how natural-gradient descent enable efficient synaptic plasticity!
+eLife Article: how natural-gradient descent enable efficient synaptic plasticity!

 "Natural-gradient learning for spiking neurons".

-- New article in eLife: Learning across three different global brain states!
+eLife Article: Learning across three different global brain states!